-On the occasion of his upcoming visit, here is a new essay from Stanley Plumly that looks, with a poet’s eye and across the sublime landscape of northern Italy, at a certain day from early in the last decade.
+Stanley Plumly looks, with a poet’s eye and across the sublime landscape of northern Italy, at a certain day from early in the 21st century.

 That afternoon we’d finished up early, at about two-fifteen, and decided, since it was a particularly pristine day, to make the long descent to town.
 Maybe to get coffee, shop, whatever.
 We were fifteen minutes getting ready, and it would take fifteen minutes more to reach the exit gate.